Subramaniya-pillai/Word-count/README.md

 Anaconda - Python 3.7
 ## ALGORITHM:
 ### Step 1:
-OPEN VISUAL STUDIO CODE
+Create a txt file to count the number of word in that file.
 ### Step 2:
-Create file with .py extension
+Open the txt file in read mode using open().
 ### Step 3:
-TYPE THE PROGRAM
+Using split() funtion to split the words in the txt file and count it.
 ### Step 4:
-Create a txt file to count the number of word in that file.
+Save the python program using .py extention.
 ### Step 5:
-Run terminal for output of the given program
+Run the python program in terminal to get the output.
 ### Step 6:
 Number of words in the txt file is displayed as the output.
 ## PROGRAM: